MariamAwujoola/LOQ-_Sales_Analysis2024/README.md

   ### Recommendation 4.1
   - Enhance Thursday Promotion - The company can offer special discounts or limited time promotions only available on Thursday to attract more customers.
-  -  Schedule additional staff for thursdas to manage the higher customer traffic efficiently, ensuring faster service and better customer experience.
+  -  Schedule additional staff for Thursday to manage the higher customer traffic efficiently, ensuring faster service and better customer experience.
   -  The company should also extend Thursday deals to early friday or introduce "Friday Slash Sales" to keep momentum going.
 Offer incentives "Like vouchers or discounts" Thursday customers to return later in the week.